-To ease traffic congestion, the U.S. Department of the Interior, the Public Works the Metropolitan Transit Authority Act.
+To ease traffic congestion, the U.S. Department of the Interior, the Public Works Administration, and the City of Chicago finance the State Street Subway.

+The Chicago Transit Authority, an independent government agency, is formed when the Illinois General Assembly passes the Metropolitan Transit Authority Act.
 In the same year, the City of Chicago passes an ordinance granting the CTA the exclusive right to own and operate a unified, local transportation service.
 Voters pass the Act and Ordinance in a referendum on June 4.